-- Assisting parties to settle or narrow issues related to the dispute currently before the court - Reportable directing and facilitating a discussion between the parties in which the evidence before the court (including the forensic assessment) is considered, and information/education about the child/ren is actively provided, for the purpose of reducing conflict and narrowing issues - Privileged directing and facilitating a discussion about the proposals before the court with the objective being to settle the dispute or narrow the issues.
-Conducted jointly with a Registrar and with the parties' legal representatives present

-· Post-order case management function

-- o Reportable and non-therapeutic - Interim or final - Providing an explanation of the content, intent, and expectation of interim/final orders to adults and/or children (compulsory for final parenting orders made by a court following a contested hearing) - Facilitating handovers of children when care has been ordered to change from one party to the other - Providing time limited supervision of orders, and monitoring of compliance with orders, for the purpose of reporting to court (if required) in matters involving high risk to children - o Post-order case management can also include: - providing information on children's needs and parenting after separation; - providing age appropriate information for children on the parenting arrangements in the orders; - connecting parties and children with appropriate support services; - counselling parties on issues relating to the implementation of the orders: - assisting with the resolution of disputes about the implementation of the orders; and
+- Delivering age appropriate information on court processes, support services, professional roles within the court, and ways in which children's views and wishes can be communicated to the court - Triage function - Undertaking screening for the purpose of risk identification and provision of information for case management planning.
+Potential risks include family violence, child abuse, mental health issues, substance misuse, and child abduction - Forensic assessment function - Preliminary limited assessment of the family with the objective of identifying issues, assisting the court with risk and case management, and making childfocused interim decisions - Comprehensive extensive assessment of the family, focusing on the child/ren's views, needs, and relationships in the context of the parties' proposals, for the purpose of assisting the court to make final orders - Conciliation function - Assisting parties to settle or narrow issues related to the dispute currently before the court - Reportable directing and facilitating a discussion between the parties in which the evidence before the court (including the forensic assessment) is considered, and information/education about the child/ren is actively provided, for the purpose of reducing conflict and narrowing issues - Privileged directing and facilitating a discussion about the proposals before the court with the objective being to settle the dispute or narrow the issues.
+Conducted jointly with a Registrar and with the parties' legal representatives present - Post-order case management function - Reportable and non-therapeutic - Interim or final - Providing an explanation of the content, intent, and expectation of interim/final orders to adults and/or children (compulsory for final parenting orders made by a court following a contested hearing) - Facilitating handovers of children when care has been ordered to change from one party to the other - Providing time limited supervision of orders, and monitoring of compliance with orders, for the purpose of reporting to court (if required) in matters involving high risk to children - Post-order case management can also include: - providing information on children's needs and parenting after separation; - providing age appropriate information for children on the parenting arrangements in the orders; - connecting parties and children with appropriate support services; - counselling parties on issues relating to the implementation of the orders; - assisting with the resolution of disputes about the implementation of the orders; and monitoring the family's engagement with support services.

-- monitoring the family's engagement with support services. - In cases of non-compliance with final orders Family Consultants may: - seek that the court place the matter in a contravention list; and - recommend that the court make additional orders directing a party to attend a post-separation parenting program
+- In cases of non-compliance with final orders Family Consultants may: - seek that the court place the matter in a contravention list; and - recommend that the court make additional orders directing a party to attend a post-separation parenting program